move-language/move/language/documentation/book/src/coding-conventions.md

 ## Naming

-- **Module names**: should be camel case, e.g., `FixedPoint32`, `Vector`
+- **Module names**: should be lower snake case, e.g., `fixed_point32`, `vector`
 - **Type names**: should be camel case if they are not a native type, e.g., `Coin`, `RoleId`
 - **Function names**: should be lower snake case, e.g., `destroy_empty`
 - **Constant names**: should be upper snake case, e.g., `REQUIRES_CAPABILITY`
 - Generic types should be descriptive, or anti-descriptive where appropriate, e.g., `T` or `Element` for the Vector generic type parameter.
-Most of the time the "main" type in a module should be the same name as the module e.g., `Option::Option`, `FixedPoint32::FixedPoint32`.
+Most of the time the "main" type in a module should be the same name as the module e.g., `option::Option`, `fixed_point32::FixedPoint32`.
 - **Module file names**: should be the same as the module name e.g., `Option.move`
 - **Script file names**: should be lower snake case and should match the name of the “main” function in the script.
 - **Mixed file names**: If the file contains multiple modules and/or scripts, the file name should be lower_snake_case, where the name does not match any particular module/script inside.